-If you're in a situation where you suspect abuse of a child but they haven't actually said anything to you, there are a number of steps you can take.
+If you think a child might be being abused but they haven't said anything to you, there are things you can do which can help.

 - Keep a diary